 Elastic stockings (support hose) compress the veins and prevent them from stretching and hurting.
 People who do not want surgery or injection therapy or who have a medical condition that prevents them from having these treatments may choose to wear elastic stockings.

 Injection therapy seals the veins so that blood can no longer flow through them.
-A solution, such as sodium tetradecyl sulfate, is injected into the vein to irritate it and produce a thrombus (blood clot).
+A solution, such as sodium tetradecyl sulfate, is injected into the vein to irritate it and produce a blood clot (thrombus).
 In essence, this procedure produces a harmless kind of superficial venous thrombosis Superficial Venous Thrombosis Superficial venous thrombosis is inflammation and clotting in a superficial vein, usually in the arms or legs.
 The skin over the vein becomes red, swollen, and painful.
 Doctors examine the area... read more .
-Healing of the thrombus leads to formation of scar tissue, which blocks the vein.
-However, the thrombus may dissolve instead of becoming scar tissue, and the varicose vein then reopens.
+Healing of the blood clot leads to formation of scar tissue, which blocks the vein.
+However, the blood clot may dissolve instead of becoming scar tissue, and the varicose vein then reopens.
 Also, new varicose veins often develop.

-Current techniques include special bandaging that reduces the size of the thrombus by compressing the diameter of the injected vein.
-A smaller thrombus is more likely to form scar tissue, as desired.
-A further advantage of this technique is that adequate compression virtually eliminates the pain usually associated with the vein irritation caused by the technique.
+Current sclerotherapy techniques also use special bandaging that reduces the size of the blood clot by compressing the diameter of the injected vein.
+A smaller blood clot is more likely to form scar tissue, as desired.
+A further advantage of this technique is that adequate compression virtually eliminates the pain that usually accompanies the vein irritation caused by the technique.

 Surgery is no longer used as a routine treatment for varicose veins.
 When surgery is done, it aims to remove as many of the varicose veins as possible.
 However, surgeons try to preserve the saphenous vein.
 This vein is the longest superficial vein in the body, extending from the ankle to the groin, where it joins the femoral vein (the main deep vein in the leg).
 Surgeons try to preserve the saphenous vein because it can be used for bypass procedures in case blockage ever develops in the heart vessels or other major body vessels.
 If the saphenous vein must be removed, a procedure called stripping is done.
 The surgeon makes two incisions, one at the groin and one at the ankle, and opens the vein at each end.
 A flexible wire is threaded through the entire vein and then pulled out to remove the vein.